Skip to main content

 Bundle Size

-Bcryptjs has the smallest gzipped bundle at 32.9 KB.
-Bcrypt comes in at 324.2 KB.
+Bcrypt has the smallest gzipped bundle at 2.3 KB.
+Bcryptjs comes in at 32.9 KB.
 A smaller bundle size means faster page loads, which improves user experience and Core Web Vitals scores.

 Health Score Comparison

-Bcrypt has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores.
-Bcryptjs has an overall health score of 73/100 (good), with strong security, popularity scores.
+Bcryptjs has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores.
+Bcrypt has an overall health score of 79/100 (very good), with strong maintenance, security, popularity scores.
 Health scores are calculated from maintenance activity, code quality, security posture, popularity, and stability metrics.

 When to Choose Each

-Choose Bcrypt if you value large community support, actively maintained, strong security track record.
-Choose Bcryptjs if you value large community support, strong security track record.
+Choose Bcrypt if you value large community support, minimal bundle footprint, strong security track record.
+Choose Bcryptjs if you value large community support, actively maintained, strong security track record.

 Our Verdict